 Barcelona is a fantastic urban destination, with so much to see and do.
 But if you limit yourself to staying within the city, you’re missing a lot of what Catalonia has to offer.
 Within a couple of hours of Barcelona city, there is a myriad of seaside villages, pretty hillside hamlets, stunning secret beaches, beautiful historical towns, cultural and natural attractions, and even giant theme parks!
-The list goes on.
-So schedule in a few extra days and get planning with my guide to the best day trips in Barcelona Spain!
+The list is seemingly endless.
+So make sure to schedule in a few extra days to get acquainted with this special part of Spain, and enjoy the best day trips from Barcelona!

 Ruins of Empuries